 Why would anyone include this kind of motor when planning change?
 Because it is unavoidable.
 But the best way is to identify the key sources of tension and have the plan express guiding principles or strategic direction that helps the organization navigate the tension as it arises.
 Key is that only the senior leader can set the guidance - the proponent can recommend and advise but lacks the authority and legitimacy to publish such guidance on its own, especially the proponent shows clear bias in favor of one side of the conflict.
 The proponent must have the capacity to monitor the change effort for conditions indicating that the tension is becoming a barrier to progress.
-The proponent should then communicate this to the senior leader for resolution.226 See Figure 20 that shows how conceptually one can use this motor to drive planned change toward a desired state.
+The proponent should then communicate this to the senior leader for resolution.
+See Figure 20 that shows how conceptually one can use this motor to drive planned change toward a desired state.

 Figure 20.
-Dialectic motor as an element of planned change227 individual member.228 How does one balance the need for accuracy of the skills that an individual soldier may provide and the unit's need for sufficiency of personnel regardless of an individual's talents?
+Dialectic motor as an element of planned change

+For example, a change effort in talent management should incorporate into its planning the necessary principles, metrics, and strategic guidance regarding the inevitable struggles to reconcile the needs of the organization and the needs of the individual member.
+How does one balance the need for accuracy of the skills that an individual soldier may provide and the unit's need for sufficiency of personnel regardless of an individual's talents?
 What about the needs of the individual and their families versus the collective military with respect to permanent change of station assignments?
 What constitutes fairness in personnel matters, such as between the military being a meritocracy and the military needing to be representative of society across all ranks?
 How does the system account for members who follow non-standard but necessary career paths without penalizing them in some way?
 Therefore, what are the expectations of the senior leader, the proponent, and the organization in addressing these difficult questions?